Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Experiments

 \subsection{Performance on Second-stage Popularity Conversion Prediction}

 The experimental results for the popularity conversion prediction task are summarized in \cref{tab:con_results}.
 As demonstrated, our proposed CasTemp model achieves substantial performance gains on the newly introduced Taoke dataset, which records the second-stage popularity dynamics—specifically, the conversion process following a promoter's promotion of a product (i.e., post-promotion purchase behavior).
 CasTemp outperforms existing information cascade models across all evaluation metrics, including MSLE, MALE, and Hit@40.
-Notably, CasTemp does not modify or retrain the modules responsible for computing cascade or promoter embeddings when applied to the popularity conversion prediction task.
-Instead, it directly leverages the learned representations originally derived for the popularity prediction task with a newly trained predictor.
-Despite this, CasTemp exhibits a significant performance advantage over all baseline models.
+Notably, all baselines, including CasTemp, do not modify or retrain the modules responsible for computing cascade or promoter embeddings when applied to the popularity conversion prediction task.
+Instead, they directly leverage the learned representations originally derived for the popularity prediction task with a newly trained predictor.
+Under the same settings, CasTemp exhibits a significant performance advantage over baselines.
+Importantly, using the first-stage prediction $\hat{y}_i^{\mathrm{pop}}$ as an input feature (see \cref{eq:con_input}) does not degrade second-stage performance; on the contrary, it provides a strong and reliable signal, as popularity is inherently highly correlated with conversion, and our model already excels at the relatively simpler popularity prediction.
+This is further evidenced by a detailed study on Taoke in \cref{yhat_analysis}.

 This performance gap underscores a critical limitation of prior methods: their misalignment with real-world application scenarios, where models are expected to generalize across related downstream tasks without extensive re-engineering.
 The strong transferability of CasTemp highlights its robust representation learning capability, thereby significantly enhancing the practical applicability of information cascade modeling in real-world scenarios.